vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/guides/cache-aside-pattern-sbdg/index.md

     ```

   * Replace `tanzu-gemfire` with the name of your namespace, if it's different.
-  * Replace `GEMFIRE-CLUSTER-NAME` with the name of your Tanzu GemFire cluster.
+  * Replace `GEMFIRE-CLUSTER-NAME` with the name of your VMware GemFire cluster.

 * Once you see that `GFSH` has started, connect to your cluster with the `connect` command